OpenDroneMap/ODM/README.md

 ```

-This means that your camera is not in the database, https://github.com/OpenDroneMap/OpenDroneMap/blob/gh-pages/ccd_defs.json
+~~This means that your camera is not in the database, https://github.com/OpenDroneMap/OpenDroneMap/blob/gh-pages/ccd_defs.json~~

-This problem is easily remedied.
+~~This problem is easily remedied.
 We need to know CCD size in the camera.
-We'll get these for our Sony Cyber-shot DSC-HX5 from dpreview: http://www.dpreview.com/products/sony/compacts/sony_dschx5/specifications
+We'll get these for our Sony Cyber-shot DSC-HX5 from dpreview: http://www.dpreview.com/products/sony/compacts/sony_dschx5/specifications~~

-So, we'll add the following line to our ccd_defs.json:
+~~So, we'll add the following line to our ccd_defs.json:~~

-     "SONY DSC-HX5V": 6.104,
+     ~~"SONY DSC-HX5V": 6.104,~~

-To check that ccd_defs.json compiles, run `ccd_defs_check.py`
+~~To check that ccd_defs.json compiles, run `ccd_defs_check.py`~~
-If it prints the message 'CCD_DEFS compiles OK', then you can commit your changes.
+~~If it prints the message 'CCD_DEFS compiles OK', then you can commit your changes.~~

-And so others can use it, we'll do a pull request to add it to our array for everyone else.
+~~And so others can use it, we'll do a pull request to add it to our array for everyone else.~~

+See issue [#237](https://github.com/OpenDroneMap/OpenDroneMap/issues/237).
+OpenSfM uses its own sensor reference file, which you can find in the OpenSfM directory under `opensfm/data/`.

 ---